COVID-19 ACTIVE INFECTION DIAGNOSTIC TEST (AIDT) REQUIRED FOR TRAVELERS ARRIVING FROM HIGH-RISK COUNTRIES TO SPAIN

 The cost of the AIDT carried out at the point of entry in the health control process when a suspicion of COVID-19 is detected will be assumed by the Spanish State.

-However, when it is due to not having the required AIDT upon entry, it will be considered a breach of the regulations and will be applicable to the provisions of Title VI of Law 33/2011, from October 4, General Public Health, referring to offenses and penalties.
+However, when the required AIDT is not presented by travelers upon entry, it will be considered a breach of the regulations, in which case, the provisions of Title VI of Law 33/2011, of October 4, on General Public Health, will be applicable in reference to offenses and penalties.

 INFORMATION ON MOVEMENT RESTRICTIONS AT THE DESTINATION

 Due to the changing situation in the application of movement restrictions by the relevant authorities, we recommend that you contact the hotel prior to traveling in case there are changes in the measures taken by the regional or local authorities.

 All of our hotels provide all the updated and detailed information necessary.

 CRITERIA FOR THE APPLICATION OF TEMPORARY TRAVEL RESTRICTIONS FROM THIRD COUNTRIES TO THE EUROPEAN UNION AND SHENGEN ASSOCIATED COUNTRIES DUE TO THE HEALTH CRISIS CAUSED BY COVID 19

 (Order INT/552/2021, of June 4, amending Order INT/657/2020, of July 17, modifying the criteria for the application of a temporary restriction on non-essential travel from third countries to the European Union and associated Schengen countries for reasons of public order and public health due to the health crisis caused by COVID-19.)